ayuarya122009/cipher-news-bot/README.md

 # 📜 License

-Choose the license that matches how you want CIPHER News Bot to be used.
+Choose the license that matches how you want DISCORD News Bot to be used.

 For example: